ScilifelabDataCentre/data.scilifelab.se/CONTRIBUTING.md

 ### Writing text

-- Plagiarism is unacceptable - all material must be newly written and appropriately referenced.
+- Plagiarism should be avoided - any material should be appropriately referenced and, as much as possible, original.

-- All English material should be written in academic English, as the primary target group is the research community.
+- All English material should be written in academic English, as the primary target audience is the research community.

-- At least two people must read through any text before publishing (e.g., one person writes, another person reads and makes edits), in order to avoid typos, bad phrasing, misinterpretation, etc.
+- At least two people must read through any text before publishing (e.g. one person writes, another person reads and makes edits), in order to avoid typos, bad phrasing, misinterpretation, etc.

-- All content for inclusion on the portal must be submitted in Markdown format.
+- All content for inclusion on the website must be submitted in Markdown format.

 - In the spirit of Open Science principles and FAIR data, we should not promote journals in our texts but rather emphasise on the shared data or code and its reuse potential.
 For example, we don’t say, “_article published in Nature_” but more “_article for which research data has been shared on ENA_”.